-ECE106 Curriculum, Documentation, and Observation
+ECE102 - Documentation and Observation

-Lecture Hours: 45 Lab Hours: 0 Credit Hours: 3 This course will prepare students to create and lead developmentally appropriate activities for the ECE classroom and also exposes the student's various types of observation and documentation methods typically used in the classroom.
+Credit Hrs: 3 This course will prepare students to use diagnostic tools to evaluate the success of their early learning environment.
+Students will learn various types of observation and documentation methods typically used in the classroom.